Sofia Spångberg: Early life

-In 1910, she began working at Tiedemanns tobacco factory in Charlottenberg at age twelve, below the legal working age.
+In 1910, she began working at Tiedemann Tobacco Factory in Charlottenberg at age twelve, below the legal working age.
 Her working days were long, starting at six in the morning and ending around six-thirty in the evening, with only Sundays off.

+In August 1914, the church bells at the factory rang to announce the outbreak of World War I, and one of her older brothers was called up for military service and stationed at Karungi on the Finland–Sweden border.
+That same month she witnessed the inauguration of the Peace Monument near Charlottenberg—celebrating 100 years of peace between Norway and Sweden—attended by thousands from both countries, an event made all the more poignant by the simultaneous outbreak of war.

-In 1916, Sofia became secretary of the Charlottenberg division of the Social Democratic Youth Club (Socialdemokratiska ungdomsklubben or SDUK), which she helped establish.
+In 1916, Sofia helped establish and became secretary of the Charlottenberg division of the Social Democratic Youth Club (SDUK), a local branch of what is now the Swedish Social Democratic Youth League (SSU).
 The club was heavily involved in peace activism and eventually grew to over a hundred members.
-At their first meeting, they sang the pacifist anthem "Why should people fight?"
-(Varför skola mänskor strida?) by Emil Norlander and hosted the prominent activist Kata Dahlström who gave a lecture on peace.
+At their first meeting, they sang the pacifist anthem "Varför skola mänskor strida?"
+(Why should people fight?) and hosted the prominent activist Kata Dahlström who gave a lecture on peace.
 Together with her future husband August Spångberg, Sofia led the Children's Guild (Charlottenbergs Barngille), a pre-school organization teaching children principles of democracy and solidarity.
 August described their work: "I and a female club member, Sofia Nilsson, were chosen to lead the Children's Guild in Charlottenberg.
 The Children's Guild grew and received regular grants from some of the local trade union organizations."

 During 1918, Sofia witnessed both refugees from the Finnish Civil War arriving in Eda and the devastating impact of the Spanish flu pandemic, which claimed so many lives that she recalled thirteen funerals taking place in Eda on a single Sunday.

 Marriage and family

-Sofia Nilsson married August Spångberg on July 9, 1921, in a civil ceremony, and their son Arne was born in 1922.
+Sofia Nilsson married August Spångberg on 9 July 1921, in a civil ceremony, and their son Arne was born in 1922.
 August wrote: "Then there was a welcome addition to our family, with a boy on November 6.
 Both his mother and I had read Björnstierne.
 Inspired by his stories, our boy was named Arne."

-When August was elected to parliament in 1922, the family periodically lived in Stockholm while maintaining their home in Värmland.
+When August was elected to the Riksdag in 1922, the family maintained their home in Värmland while spending parliamentary sessions in Stockholm.
+Sofia later recalled: "Since there wasn't much point in me staying alone in Charlottenberg, I came here to August.
+We thrive in our one-room apartment with a kitchenette in Bromma."

+Throughout her life, Sofia maintained an independent political identity as a committed Social Democrat, regardless of her husband's changing party affiliations, which included the Communist Party and the Socialist Party, before he eventually rejoined the Social Democrats in 1938.

+They remained married until August's death on 19 June 1987.